kahitomi/boringssl_private/README.md

 # BoringSSL

+As boringssl is on googlesource which coder in China can not visit.
+This source is for me to build tensorflow serving in China

 BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.

 Although BoringSSL is an open source project, it is not intended for general